 The question for you is whether you will be okay if you do not receive the change you hoped for during counseling.
 There is grace for an unexpected or undesired outcome to your circumstances.

-Assess yourself: Will you be okay if the LORD chooses to not bring the change you hope for?
+Assess yourself: Will you be okay if the Lord chooses to not bring the change you hope for?

-Expect to be surprised
+Expect to Be Surprised

-Lazarus has died, and for your sake I am glad that I was not there, so that you may believe. – John 11:14-15 (ESV)
+Lazarus has died, and for your sake I am glad that I was not there, so that you may believe. – John 11:14-15

 I have lost one wife and two children through an adulterous affair.
 I lost two brothers through murder.
 I have lost a dad to drunkenness.
 I say this to say that you may not get what you want.

-But there is one thing I know: the LORD is good.
+But there is one thing I know: the Lord is good.
 That is not pie-in-the-sky dreaming or bumper sticker theology.
 It is a truth that is branded on the hearts of all those who have experienced God in the crucible of suffering (John 12:24; Daniel 3:25).

 The wisdom of God is wiser than us and His weakness is stronger than us (1 Corinthians 1:18-25).
 We can sing about our great and powerful God, but the real question is whether you are willing to take the death march to the crucible.

 Your suffering may be the perfect thing for you.
-To change it, though it seems reasonable, might be the worse thing for you.
+To change it, though it seems reasonable, might be the worst thing for you.
 The child who gets everything he wants is not the better for it.